Koredotcom/docs/docs/xo/contactcenter/campaigns/list-management/list-management.md

 <img src="../images/syncinterval.png" alt="API Integration" title="API Integration" style="border: 1px solid gray; zoom:80%;">

 6. Select the **Data Sync Mode**.
 You can choose from the following options:
-    1. **Append contacts and don’t show duplicates**: Selecting this option removes duplicate contacts from the list and they will not be contacted again.
+    1. **Append contacts and don’t show duplicates**: Selecting this option removes duplicate contacts from the list, and they will not be contacted again.
     2. **Append contacts and allow duplicates**: Selecting this option allows duplicate contacts in the list and they will be contacted again.
     <img src="../images/apisyncmodenew.png" alt="API Integration" title="API Integration" style="border: 1px solid gray; zoom:80%;">